lucassabreu/clockify-cli/site/content/_index.md

 - Generate a API key by visiting your user [settings on Clockify.me][settings], in the "API" section generate with you don't have one and copy your API key.
-- Run the command `clockify-cli config --init`, it will ask for the API key you copied.
+- Run the command `clockify-cli config init`, it will ask for the API key you copied.
   - The CLI will also ask for your preferences and default settings.
 You can change these preferences any time, see [clockify-cli config][cli-config] about the options.
 - After this run the command `clockify-cli in` to start a time entry.